 Approximately half of the Port's revenue is generated from the Port contracts with three world-class vehicle distribution and manufacturing companies for the handling of vehicles.
 These companies and their partners process vehicles prior to delivery to dealerships as well as coordinate inland transportation.
-The two vehicle distributors include Wallenius-Wilhelmsen Ocean (WWO) and GLOVIS America, Inc. BMW North America process their own vehicle brands in Oxnard, CA. These companies make the Port of Hueneme one of the top west coast Ports for the import and export of automobiles and high and heavy/rolling stock cargo.
+The two vehicle distributors include Wallenius-Wilhelmsen Services (WWS) and GLOVIS America, Inc. BMW North America process their own vehicle brands in Oxnard, CA. These companies make the Port of Hueneme one of the top west coast Ports for the import and export of automobiles and high and heavy/rolling stock cargo.

-After several manufacturing halts due to COVID super-spread, most Original Equipment Manufacturers (OEMs) were able to reopen in May of FY2020.
-They began producing with social distancing measures, but not without disruption in the supply chains for parts and vehicle components.
-Chip shortages have emerged as another challenge for OEMs looking to ship automobiles to the US West Coast to meet consumer demand.
+Semi conductor chip shortages continued to be a challenge for OEMs looking to ship automobiles to the US West Coast to meet consumer demand.
 As a consequence of COVID, many of the chip producers were stressed by larger than anticipated demand for their chips used in electronics.
 Inventories and supply fell to levels far below the surge in demand.
 Limited sourcing of chip shortages made the auto market supply chain more unpredictable.
 Engine parts also reached low levels as COVID hit manufacturing plants in Vietnam and Malaysia further stressing the production of automobiles.

 Demand for new vehicles was very strong indicating economic forces were not a factor in reduced vehicle supply.
 Some OEM's reported that 4 out of 5 vehicles imported at the Port of Hueneme were already sold to customers.
 The auto industry dealerships traditionally have an inventory of autos in the US market for 90-days (4 million units).
 These market dynamics resulted in low inventory levels at an average of a 26-day supply on retail lots (1 million units).
 Demand outpaced supply and this trend is anticipated to continue well into next fiscal year.
-Volumes of autos may not recover to pre-Covid record levels until FY2023.
+Volumes of autos may not recover to pre-Covid record levels until mid-year FY2023.
 Despite these challenges, the Port continues to be an essential and strategic port of entry for major auto makers such as BMW, Subaru, Kia, Hyundai, Volvo, Mitsubishi, JLR, GM and Tesla.